UKHomeOfficeForms/hof/README.md

 ## Configuration

-The default settings will match those for an app generated using [`hof-generator`](https://npmjs.com/hof-generator).
+The default settings will match those for an app generated using [`hof-generator`](https://npmjs.com/hof-generator) (⚠️ This package has been deprecated).

 If a `hof.settings.json` file is found in the application root, then the `build` section of the settings file will be used to override [the default configuration](./defaults.js).